Upstairs, the girls have returned, cocktails are poured.

 She’s going to listen to them talk, then she’s going to create the confession and speak it in their voices.
 She could probably do it in any voices, the DA doesn’t know what they sound like, and they’ll be too dead to give him a sample.”

 Janah, “Better to replicate.
-There’s a chance the defense would hear the confessions and if the families hear it, they can verify that it is the same people.
+There’s a chance the defense would hear the confessions and if the families hear it, maybe they can verify that it's the same people.
 Probably won’t happen, still no reason not to use Amaya’s talent.”

 Amaya, “It will be perfect, which, since it’s me, goes without saying.”